1pram/Accountable_Automation_Framework/docs/architecture.md

 The VPC uses a two-subnet model:

-- **Public subnet** — hosts the bastion host, reachable from the internet via the internet gateway
+- **Public subnet** Hosts the bastion host, reachable from the internet via the internet gateway
-- **Private subnet** — hosts the Windows workflow instance, no direct internet route
+- **Private subnet** Hosts the Windows workflow instance, no direct internet route

 The private subnet reaches AWS services exclusively through VPC endpoints.
 No NAT gateway.
 No public internet exposure.